-Front Royal Outdoors: Opening March 17th, they will be open seven days a week until November 4th.
+Front Royal Outdoors: Opening in March, they will be open seven days a week until early November.
 Front Royal Outfitters can help you plan a wide variety of trips, from one to two hours to two or three days.
 Ask about discounts for groups, mid-week trips, military, church, etc. Bonus: Front Royal is the northern entrance to Skyline Drive, is minutes from Shenandoah River State Park, and is home to Skyline Caverns.
 Easily accessible from I-66, Front Royal is about 70 miles west of Washington, DC.

 Outdoor Adventure Experiences near Harrisonburg offers guided trips on the river—four, six or eight hours–plus rock climbing and rappelling, caving, hiking/backpacking and group-building.
 River trips may include standup paddleboarding, rafting, fishing floats, kayaking, and tubing.
 Owner Derek Young said, “We guide all year, but river tubing and stand-up paddle boarding are really June to late September activities; we can kayak into mid to late October.
 We would really like our clients to know that we can personalize trips for individuals, small groups, family groups (especially with young children); as-well-as medium to large size groups.
 Talk to us about your group’s abilities, their ages, and let us make suggestions based on our 30 years of experience in the area.
 We do not have just one stretch of one river where we can offer trips.
 Young could not disclose the caving sites but said he has access to 13 on private property, all 30 to 90 minutes from Harrisonburg.